viesturz/klipper-toolchanger/tool_probe.md

 samples_tolerance_retries: 3
 ```

-As an **experimental** option, can use the same probe pin as a X or Y endstop by.
+As an **experimental** option, can use the same probe pin as a X or Y endstop.
-Please note this is currently limited to using **same pin** for all probes (yes this works),
+Please note this is currently limited to using a **single pin** per tool for all endstops (yes this works),
 per-axis endstop pins might be implemented some day.

 ```